starshine-sys/catalogger/docs/PRIVACY.md

 - Messages, in servers where edited and/or deleted message logging is enabled.
 - Server-specific settings: which channels to log to, and which channels to ignore.

-Messages are stored encrypted in the database, and automatically deleted after thirty days.
+Messages are stored encrypted in the database, and automatically deleted after fifteen days.
 This retention time may change in the future; however, it will not be extended, only lowered.

 This is the data Catalogger fetches from Discord, and is stored while the bot is running: